Franchise Group, Inc. Provides Preliminary Third Quarter Operating Statistics, Third Quarter Earnings Release and Conference Call Scheduled for November 4, 2020

 ORLANDO, Fla., Oct.
-26, 2020 (GLOBE NEWSWIRE) -- Franchise Group, Inc. (NASDAQ: FRG) (“Franchise Group” or the “Company”) today is providing preliminary operating statistics for the third quarter of fiscal 2020.
+26, 2020 (GLOBE NEWSWIRE) -- Franchise Group, Inc. ( FRG) (“Franchise Group” or the “Company”) today is providing preliminary operating statistics for the third quarter of fiscal 2020.

 Based on a preliminary assessment, we expect to report: